 - The preferred accommodation agrees to the Council's terms; and - If the preferred accommodation is more expensive than the amount set in the personal budget, the 'cost condition' must be met. - 4.2.
-In relation to the 'cost condition', when a person chooses to receive care and support that is more expensive than the amount identified in their personal budget an arrangement will need to be made as to how the difference will be met.
-This is known as the additional cost or top-up payment.
-For example: - Care Home 1 (The Council's Offer) has a weekly cost of £650 (This meets the person's need but is refused by the individual) - Care Home 2 has a weekly cost of £700 (This meets the person's needs and is person's preferred choice) - Care Home 2 cost (£700 per week) Care Home 1 cost (£650 per week) = Top-Up Fee (£50 per week) - 4.3.
+In relation to the 'cost condition', when a person chooses to receive care and support that is more expensive than the amount identified in their personal budget an arrangement will need to be made which explains how the difference in cost will be paid.
+This is known as a top-up payment.
+For example: - Care Home 1 (The Council's Offer) has a weekly cost of £696 (This meets the person's need but is refused by the individual) - Care Home 2 has a weekly cost of £750 (This meets the person's needs and is person's preferred choice) - Care Home 2 cost (£750 per week) Care Home 1 cost (£696 per week) = Top-Up Fee (£54 per week) NB this top up fee is in addition to any assessed contribution the person is required to pay for their care and support. - 4.3.
 The Top-Up must be made by a third party (someone other than the person receiving care) except for the circumstances outlined in section 5 of this policy. - 4.4.
-A third party is usually a family member or a friend, but it can be anyone who is able and agrees to meet the additional costs of the person's care. - 4.5.
+A third party is usually a family member or a friend, but it can be anyone who can afford and agree to meet the additional costs of the person's care. - 4.5.
 Only one person can be named as being the third-party contributor, but this does not mean that family members cannot agree to make the payment between them.
 It does mean that one member of the family is responsible for making the payment and will be liable for any default on payment. - 4.6.
 The Third Party will be required to sign a direct debit mandate for the payment of the agreed payment. - 4.7.
 The Third Party must be in a position to maintain the top-up payments themselves.
-The Third Party cannot use the cared-for person's savings or income to fund the top-up payments. - 4.8.
-The Third Party will need to provide evidence that paying the top-up is sustainable for the period over which the person will want to use the top-up.
-Typically, where the top-up amount is more than £25.00 per week, the Third Party will need to provide evidence that they have savings to the value of at least three years' worth of the required top-up amount or complete a budget sheet to demonstrate that they have weekly income that exceeds their weekly expenditure by the required top-up amount. - 4.9.
-The Choice of Accommodation Regulations providing for top-up payments to choose preferred residential settings for care relate to situations in which a person is receiving care in certain types of accommodation outside of the home.
-Where a person is receiving care in their home or in the community, they are not barred from purchasing additional care to what is provided by the Council if they wish to do so and are able to pay for it.
-Similarly, a third party is not barred from purchasing additional care for another person.
+The Third Party cannot use the cared-for person's savings or income to pay the top-up payments. - 4.8.
+The Third Party will need to provide evidence that paying the top-up is sustainable for the period over which the person will need the top-up.
+Typically, where the top-up amount is more than £35.00 per week, the Third Party will need to provide evidence that they have savings to the value of at least three years' worth of the required top-up amount or complete a budget sheet to demonstrate that they have weekly income that exceeds their weekly expenditure by the required top-up amount. - 4.9.
+The Choice of Accommodation Regulations providing for top-up payments to enable choice of preferred residential settings for care relate to situations in which a person is receiving care in certain types of accommodation outside of the home.
+Where a person is receiving care in their home or in the community.

-However, where care is being provided by the Council in the community, there is presently no legal framework which exists for the Council to assess of a 'top-up' payment to be combined with Council contributions and the person's care charges to pay for an alternative care package.
+- they are not barred from purchasing additional care to what is provided by the Council if they wish to do so and are able to pay for it.
+Similarly, a third party is not barred from purchasing additional care for another person. - 4.10 However, where care is being provided by the Council in the community, there is presently no legal framework which exists for the Council to assess a 'top-up' payment to be combined with Council contributions and the person's care charges to pay for an alternative care package.